CarlMurray/cinemate-pp3/README.md

 - [Heroku](https://www.heroku.com/platform) was used for deployment
 - [Jupyter Notebooks](https://jupyter.org/) and [VS Code](https://code.visualstudio.com/) were used for development
 - The [Pandas](https://pandas.pydata.org/) library was used for processing the original datasets.
+- [mermaid.live](https://mermaid.live) was used to generate the UML Class Diagram

 ---